p0nyo/tjc-whisper/README.md

 # Description

-A realtime speech-to-text program that can read audio input and output it onto a google doc.
+A realtime speech-to-text program that can read and transcribe audio input to output the result onto a google doc.

 Backend created using openai's whisper api and the google docs api.